 187-A:28-a Public Higher Education Study Committee.
 Educational opportunity in New Hampshire must involve all the components of education.
 The general court acknowledges that education does not start or end at any particular point.
 There is hereby established a permanent public higher education study committee for the state of New Hampshire.
-The study committee shall be composed of 8 members and shall examine the goals, purposes, organization, and financing of public higher education in New Hampshire, and shall evaluate and make recommendations on the university of New Hampshire, Plymouth state university, Keene state college, Granite state college, and the regional community-technical college system.
+The study committee shall be composed of 8 members and shall examine the goals, purposes, organization, and financing of public higher education in New Hampshire, and shall evaluate and make recommendations on the university of New Hampshire, Plymouth state university, Keene state college, and the community college system of New Hampshire.

 187-A:28-b Membership.
 The committee shall be appointed as follows: 3 senators, including the chairperson of the senate education committee and a member of the senate finance committee, by the president of the senate; 5 representatives, including the chairperson and at least 2 other members of the house education committee and a member of the house finance committee, by the speaker of the house of representatives.
 The chair of the study committee shall rotate biennially between the chairperson of the house education committee and the chairperson of the senate education committee.
 A member shall only serve while a member of the general court.
 The members shall not be entitled to any salary but are entitled to reimbursement for mileage and other expenses incurred in carrying out their duties.
 The committee may hire necessary consultants and professional or clerical personnel.